 Once that stuff is complete really it’s practical preparations of the boat and crew.
 A visit to the shower block ashore, last minute provisioning, back to the boat, shore shoes sprayed with cockroach killer so we don’t bring the nasty little critters’ eggs aboard inadvertently.
 Boat shoes on, breakfast, tidy up, teeth.

-Life jackets are stowed on deck in a locker, MOB alarms are worn, shoes are on feet as there have been injuries when sailing in bare feet, factor 30 (soon to be 50) sun cream is applied, jackets are to hand, binoculars on deck and water bottles filled.
+Life jackets are to hand, MOB alarms are worn, shoes are on feet as there have been injuries when sailing in bare feet, factor 30 (soon to be 50) sun cream is applied, jackets at the ready in case of chill, binoculars on deck and water bottles filled.

 We have already done the provisioning, filled the water and diesel tanks.